-The accompanying condensed financial statements of the Company are presented in U.S. dollars in conformity with accounting principles generally accepted in the United States of America and pursuant to the rules and regulations of the SEC, and reflect all adjustments, consisting only of normal recurring adjustments, which are, in the opinion of management, necessary for the fair presentation of the financial position as of March 31, 2016 and the results of operations and cash flows for the periods presented.
+The accompanying condensed financial statements of the Company are presented in U.S. dollars in conformity with accounting principles generally accepted in the United States of America and pursuant to the rules and regulations of the SEC, and reflect all adjustments, consisting only of normal recurring adjustments, which are, in the opinion of management, necessary for the fair presentation of the financial position as of September 30, 2016 and the results of operations and cash flows for the periods presented.
 Certain information and disclosure normally included in financial statements prepared in accordance with GAAP have been omitted pursuant to such rules and regulations.
 Interim results are not necessarily indicative of results for a full year.

-Net Loss Per Ordinary Share
+Net Income (Loss) Per Ordinary Share

-Basic net loss per ordinary share is computed by dividing net loss by the weighted average number of ordinary shares outstanding during the period.
-Diluted net loss per share is computed by dividing net loss per share by the weighted average number of ordinary shares outstanding, plus, to the extent dilutive, the incremental number of ordinary shares to settle private placement warrants held by the Sponsor, as calculated using the treasury stock method.
-For the period presented, the weighted average of these shares was excluded from the calculation of diluted loss per ordinary share because their inclusion would not have been dilutive.
-As a result, dilutive loss per ordinary share is equal to basic loss per ordinary share.
-The Company did not utilize the two class method to compute earnings per share as the Class A and Class B shareholders share equally in the losses of the Company.
+Basic net income (loss) per ordinary share is computed by dividing net income (loss) by the weighted average number of ordinary shares outstanding during the period.
+Diluted net income/loss per share is computed by dividing net income (loss) per share by the weighted average number of ordinary shares outstanding (including shares subject to redemption), plus, to the extent dilutive, the incremental number of ordinary shares to settle private placement warrants held by the Sponsor, as calculated using the treasury stock method.
+An aggregate of 47,674,947 shares of Class A ordinary shares subject to possible redemption at September 30, 2016 have been excluded from the calculation of basic income (loss) per ordinary shares since such shares, if redeemed, only participate in their pro rata share of the trust earnings.
+The shares are included within the diluted per share calculation.
+The Company has not considered the effect of warrants sold in the Initial Public Offering in the calculation of diluted income (loss) per share, since their inclusion would be anti-dilutive.